-For tribal members on Kalispel-ceded lands, the Kalispel Tribe proposes season dates for ducks of October 10, 2016, through January 31, 2017, and for geese of September 10, 2016, through January 31, 2017.
+For tribal members on Kalispel-ceded lands, the Kalispel Tribe proposes season dates for ducks of October 1, 2019, through January 31, 2020, and for geese of September 10, 2019, through January 31, 2020.
 Daily bag and possession limits would parallel those in the Federal regulations contained in 50 CFR part 20.

 The Tribe reports that there was no tribal harvest.
 Under the proposal, the Tribe expects harvest to be fewer than 200 birds for the season with fewer than 100 geese.
-Tribal members would be required to possess a signed Federal migratory bird stamp and a tribal cededlands permit.
+Tribal members would be required to possess a signed Federal migratory bird stamp and a tribal ceded lands permit.

-We propose to approve the regulations requested by the Kalispel Tribe, except for the early duck season dates proposed for nontribal hunters.
-These mid-September dates do not conform to Federal flyway frameworks for the Pacific Flyway which specify that waterfowl seasons can begin September 24.
+We propose to approve the regulations requested by the Kalispel Tribe, since these dates conform to Federal flyway frameworks for the Pacific Flyway.

-(h) Klamath Tribe, Chiloquin, Oregon (Tribal Members Only)
+(g) Klamath Tribe, Chiloquin, Oregon (Tribal Members Only)

 The Klamath Tribe currently has no reservation, per se.
 However, the Klamath Tribe has reserved hunting, fishing, and gathering rights within its former reservation boundary.
 This area of former reservation, granted to the Klamaths by the Treaty of 1864, is over 1 million acres.
-Tribal natural-resourcemanagement authority is derived from the Treaty of 1864, and carried out cooperatively under the judicially enforced Consent Decree of 1981.
+Tribal natural resource management authority is derived from the Treaty of 1864, and carried out cooperatively under the judicially enforced Consent Decree of 1981.
 The parties to this Consent Decree are the Federal Government, the State of Oregon, and the Klamath Tribe.
 The Klamath Indian Game Commission sets the seasons.
-The tribal biological staff and tribal regulatory-enforcement officers monitor tribal harvest by frequent bag checks and hunter interviews.
+The tribal biological staff and tribal regulatory enforcement officers monitor tribal harvest by frequent bag checks and hunter interviews.

-For the 2016-17 season, we have not yet heard from the Tribe; however, the Tribe usually requests proposed season dates of October 1, 2016, through January 31, 2017.
+For the 2019-20 seasons, the Tribe requests proposed season dates of October 5, 2019, through January 31, 2020.
 Daily bag limits would be 9 for ducks, 9 for geese, and 9 for coot, with possession limits twice the daily bag limit.
-Shooting hours would be one-half hour before sunrise to onehalf hour after sunset.
+Shooting hours would be one-half hour before sunrise to one-half hour after sunset.
 Steel shot is required.